risawitama/verbose-potato/README.md

-## Writing with a broken pencil is pointless.
+## I invented a new word!
+Plagiarism!